- Document Link: JBD – Absences and Excuses

 d. as a student in foster care, attending court proceedings related to that care (O.C.G.A § 20-2-692.2); or,

-e. participating in 4-H activities.
-C. Excuses Excuses for absences will be provided by the parent/guardian in writing on the day the student returns to school, and will contain the student’s name, date of the absence, reason for the absence and the signature of the parent/guardian.
+Excuses for absences will be provided by the parent/guardian in writing on the day the student returns to school, and will contain the student’s name, date of the absence, reason for the absence and the signature of the parent/guardian.
+All written excuses will be evaluated by the Principal or designee to determine if the absence is excused or unexcused.

 D. Requiring Medical Documentation for Absences

 In the event that a student’s personal illness or attendance at school endangers a student’s health or the health of others, the school may require the student to present appropriate medical documentation upon return to school for the purpose of validating that the absence is an excused absence.
-In the event that a student has excessive absences for health reasons, the school may require a physician’s excuse in order to consider the absence as an excused absence.
-The school may ask for physician’s excuses if one or more of the following conditions exist:

-- A persistent, systematic pattern of absences has been established (example –student is absent every Monday).
+1. A persistent, systematic pattern of absences has been established (example –student is absent every Monday).

-- Seven or more days of absences have been accumulated during the semester.
+2. Five or more days of absences have been accumulated during the semester.

-- Twelve or more days of absences were recorded the prior school year.
 Physician’s notes must be specific as to the number of days the illness is to be excused or must state when the student is expected to return to school.

 E. Qualifying for Hospital/Homebound Instruction